ubuntu/yaru/README.md

 You can install Suru system-wide with `sudo make install-root` but you needn't do that if you're the only user.

+### Removing Suru

-Uninstallation is as simple as `make uninstall` or `sudo make uninstall-root` depending on where you installed it.
+Removing Suru is as simple as running `make uninstall` or `sudo make uninstall-root` depending on whether or not you installed it with superuser priveleges.